Category Archive: Manufacturing

 What is Supply Chain Resilience?

-A resilient supply chain is identified by its ability to either mitigate or quickly recover from most, if not all, supply chain disruptions.
+Supply chain resilience is identified by its ability to either mitigate or quickly recover from most, if not all, supply chain disruptions.
 The most agile and resilient supply chains are built to do more than just resist and recover.
 They are designed using processes and technologies that allow them to predict and respond quickly to whatever risks and opportunities the future holds.

 As the COVID-19 pandemic has shown us, worldwide global catastrophes can lead to supply chain issues.
 Other supply chain problems include unforeseen competition, sudden changes in the market, and even modifications in customer behavior.
 Now more than ever, supply chain resilience is essential if a business hopes to succeed.